 Recognized by Chambers USA as the “leading election law practice,” Wiley has “formidable experience in campaign finance and ethics laws.”
 Our attorneys routinely advise on the application of federal and state campaign finance requirements to our clients’ political activities.
 We also keep clients informed of the latest policy and regulatory developments that may impact their participation in the political process.

 Federal Campaign Finance Compliance Counseling.
 At the federal level, we help corporations and trade associations understand the complex laws governing political action committees (PACs), workplace political activity, independent expenditures, electioneering communications, and other forms of independent political advocacy.
 Our firm also has extensive familiarity with the campaign finance law’s more nuanced provisions, including those affecting foreign nationals and their U.S. subsidiaries, government contractors, financial institutions, media outlets, and Internet websites and related technologies.

 We also counsel numerous federal candidates, political parties, super PACs, politically active 501(c) organizations, and individual donors on federal campaign finance and related tax compliance issues.
 Our attorneys and reporting specialists review many of our clients’ campaign finance disclosure reports before they are filed with the Federal Election Commission (FEC).
-Our team also reviews large volumes of political advertising every election cycle to ensure compliance with applicable campaign finance, copyright, and defamation laws and requirements.
+Our team also reviews large volumes of political advertising every election cycle to ensure compliance with applicable campaign finance, copyright, and defamation laws.
 And we regularly represent clients before the FEC in enforcement actions, audits, and other matters.